| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 CONCLUSIONS:

-The temperature increase observed in Toronto during the period 1965 to 2005 was almost entirely due to an increase in the atmospheric greenhouse gas concentration over the Greater Toronto Area.
-There is theoretical potential for some winter warming due to melting of snow and ice, but the experimental data indicates that this effect is relatively insignificant in Toronto.
+The temperature increase observed in Toronto during the period 1965 to 2005 was almost entirely due to increases in the atmospheric greenhouse gas concentration and local heat dissipation within the Greater Toronto Area.
+There is theoretical potential for some winter warming due to change in albedo related to melting of snow and ice, but the experimental data indicates that this effect is relatively insignificant in Toronto.